At the Gates: At War with Reality (2014–2016)

-To Drink from the Night Itself and The Nightmare of Being (2017–present)
+New albums and death of Tomas Lindberg (2017–present)

-On 8 March 2017, in an official statement released by the band, they announced that Anders Björler had departed from the band.
-Despite Anders' departure, they went on to confirm that they were working on a follow-up to 2014's At War with Reality, which they were aiming to record and release in 2018.
-In September 2017, Jonas Stålhammar was announced as the new guitarist to take the place of Björler on a permanent basis, but he had joined too late to be involved in the writing process of the new album.
+On 8 March 2017, an official statement released by the band announced guitarist Anders Björler's departure.
+Nonetheless, they confirmed they were working on a follow-up to 2014's At War with Reality, which they were aiming to record and release in 2018.
+In September 2017, Jonas Stålhammar was announced as the new, permanent guitarist, though he joined too late to be involved in the writing process of the new album.
 They entered the studio to begin recording the album in November 2017, titled To Drink from the Night Itself, which was released through Century Media Records on 18 May 2018.

 At the Gates released their seventh studio album, The Nightmare of Being, on 2 July 2021.
-While the album remains rooted in the Gothenburg metal tradition, it also features a wider range of musical styles, influences, and instrumentation.
+While the album remains rooted in the Gothenburg metal tradition, it features a wider range of musical styles, influences, and instrumentation.
 The ideas in the album are influenced by the writings of horror philosophers such as Thomas Ligotti and Eugene Thacker.

 On 23 July 2022, At the Gates announced the departure of Stålhammar.
 On 5 October, the band announced that original guitarist Anders Björler had rejoined the band.
-They are now working on their 8th studio album following the return of Björler.
+They are now working on their eighth studio album following the return of Björler.

+In August 2025, it was revealed on At The Gates' Facebook and Instagram pages that Lindberg was diagnosed with adenoid cystic carcinoma (mouth/pallet cancer) in December 2023.
+This resulted in him having the roof of his mouth removed, followed by radiation therapy, and ongoing problems with finding some of the cancer remaining.
+This was revealed as the reason for the band's continued silence on activity and new album progress.
+It was additionally claimed that most of the work on the next album was complete with the vocals among the first completed (prior to Lindberg's major surgery), and expected to be released soon.

+On 16 September 2025, David Isberg (formerly of Opeth) announced on Facebook that Lindberg had died from the disease.
+Following Lindberg's death, the future of the band is not currently known, although they reportedly finished their eighth studio album before Lindberg's cancer treatment.
+According to the band and several articles, the day before Tomas Lindberg went into surgery, he recorded all the vocals for the next album all in one day, mostly in one take so the band could continue on working with the new album.

+Dark Tranquillity played At the Gates' "Blinded by Fear" in the Swedish part of their "Gallery/Character" tour in October 2025, as a tribute to Tomas Lindberg.